Best bicycle insurance, including what you need to know and how to compare

 Home insurance policies

-While this is probably the best bicycle insurance for people who like to keep things simple, you should never assume your bike is covered by your home insurance, and if it does, be sure to read the small print on what, where and how much protection you are getting.
+While this is probably the best bicycle insurance for people who like to keep things simple, you should never assume your home insurance covers your bike, even if using one of the best bike storage solutions.
+If it does, be sure to read the small print on what, where, and how much protection you are getting.

-The T's and C's of most home insurers is the requirement of additional theft prevention measures for bikes, especially in outbuildings, e.g. shed's and garages (assuming outbuildings are covered), so make sure you have one of the best bike locks for the job.
+The T's and C's of most home insurers is the requirement of additional theft prevention measures for bikes, especially in outbuildings, e.g., sheds and garages (assuming outbuildings are covered), so make sure you have one of the best bike locks for the job.

 Another important policy area to check for on home insurance is exactly what's covered by accidental damage and you should also check if it extends to your bike, either in the home or when riding.